pycroscopy/pycroscopy/docs/data_format.rst

 **instrument agnostic data model** that can be used to represent data from any instrument, size, dimensionality, or complexity.

-Data in pycroscopy files are stored in three main kinds of datasets:
+Information in pycroscopy files are stored in three main kinds of datasets:

 #. ``Main`` datasets that contain the raw measurements recorded from
    the instrument as well as results from processing or analysis routines